 These interventions significantly boost active travel demand by over 80,000 trips a day and reduce car travel by a similar margin.
-This package also leads to a significant reduction in carbon emissions.

-Almost 40,000 tonnes less CO2 equivalent emitted a year
+This package also contributes to the reduction in carbon emissions - over 40,000 fewer tonnes a year.

 2.5.
 Isle of Wight Connections